WayScience/CytoSnake/docs/workflows.md

 Consesus profiles contains unique signatures that are associated with a specific state of the cell. (control, DMSO, chemical/genetic perturbations)

-The development of this workflow was heavily influenced this study:
+The development of this workflow was heavily influenced by this study:
 <https://github.com/broadinstitute/cell-health>

 **included modules**: